How to Price an App: Creating a Profitable and Scalable Mobile App Business 📱

-For an app selling presently in the United States, there’s a 40% growth in the potential audience by merely moving into other countries such as the United Kingdom, Canada, and Australia (with English as their official language).
+For an app that sells presently in the United States, there is a 40% growth in the potential audience by merely expanding into other countries such as the United Kingdom, Canada, and Australia (with English as their official language).

 Then, let’s examine involuntary churn.
 Some of the reasons for involuntary churns include fraud, card limits, expired cards, and more.
 First, we need to estimate a baseline rate.
-Say, if the expiration of the average credit card is every 3 years, and if your customers are not updating their billing information, for this reason alone, anticipate to see around 2.7% having their credit card declined.
-Let’s suppose further that with all the other reasons declines may occur that you hit 3%.
+Say, if the expiration of the average credit card is every 3 years, and your customers are not updating their billing information.
+For this reason alone, you should anticipate seeing around 2.7% of their credit cards declined.
+Let’s suppose further that with all the other reasons declines may occur, you hit 3%.

 Apple put so much effort into decreasing involuntary churn.
 Another benefit that Apple provides is that your app is pooled in with every other way a customer spends money using their iCloud account.

-Meaning, even if a user’s credit card expires, another payment may arise before yours is due which forces the customer to update their card information.
-Recurly, a subscription management platform puts average involuntary churn in consumer subscriptions at approximately 1.11% and about 5.94% for voluntary.
+Meaning, even if a user’s credit card expires, another payment may arise before yours is due.
+This forces customers to update their card information.
+Recurly is a subscription management platform that puts average involuntary churn in consumer subscriptions at approximately 1.11% and about 5.94% for voluntary cases.

 - Starting Number of Users: 1,000